 Mr. Gottlieb is also part of a select group of New York City commercial real estate professionals to garner one of the industry’s most prestigious honors, the Real Estate Board of New York’s “Most Ingenious Deal of the Year” award.
 The honor came as a result of the prominent role he played in developing and implementing a 1.5-million-square-foot expansion and consolidation for Viacom following its acquisition of Paramount Communications and Blockbuster Entertainment.

-Within his own organization, he is a 15-time recipient of the Colbert Coldwell Circle Award, an honor reserved for the top 3% of producers in the entire company.
-Mr. Gottlieb regularly appears in industry newspaper lists of top New York City brokers, and has been called a “leasing legend,” one of an exclusive group to have “taken the term power broker to a new level,” and a “tenant rep to the stars” for the high-profile clients he represents.
+At the 2019 CBRE Recognition Summit, he received the Edward S. Gordon Award, a distinction given to an outstanding professional who exemplifies excellence, a strong work ethic and creativity in achieving exceptional client outcomes.
+A 15-time recipient of the Colbert Coldwell Circle Award, Mr. Gottlieb regularly appears in industry newspaper lists of top New York City brokers, including The Power 100 by Commercial Observer, an influential roster of real estate professionals who shape and transform New York City commercial real estate.
+A number of publications have celebrated him as a “leasing legend,” one of an exclusive group to have “taken the term power broker to a new level,” and a “tenant rep to the stars” for the high-profile clients he represents.

 Mr. Gottlieb began his real estate career at Cushman & Wakefield in 1986.
 Within five years, he was named the top-producing salesperson for C&W nationally.
 In 1993, he joined Edward S. Gordon Company, the iconic New York services firm that would ultimately merge into CBRE.
 Starting as a managing director, he would consistently rank among the firm’s top 10 producers.